 |Gen 4 NVMe SSD (PCIe)||5500 MB/s|

 Hence, given the tremendous speeds achievable by the NVMe SSDs, SATA SSDs aren’t as popular.

 NVMe SSDs can cost more than SATA SSD.
 However, the performance gains are phenomenal and well worth the money.

 Also Read: Is SATA 3 Compatible with SATA 2 Ports?

 3. Optical Drives (CD / DVD / Blu-Ray Drive)

-Finally, SATA ports are used to connect optical drives such as the CD, DVD and Blu-Ray drives.
+Finally, SATA ports connect optical drives like CDs, DVDs, and Blu-Ray.

 Optical drives have more or less been phased out from PCs, particularly from laptops.